MatrixAI/Polykey-Docs/Vaults.md

 ---

-#### `public shareVault(name: string, nodeId: string): void`
+#### `public changeVaultPermissions(name: string, nodeId: string, canPull: boolean): void`
 * `name`: Name of vault to share
 * `nodeId`: ID of node
+* `canPull`: Set the ability of a node to pull

-Change a nodes permission rights for a vault TODO: This will have to be expanded.
-What permissions should be used for what purpose?
+Change a nodes permission rights for a vault.
+At this stage, pulling is the only functionality for vaults.
+TODO: This will have to be expanded for other permissions?

 ---